 CBSE 7203T and History 7110X or 7430X or Political Science 7030X or 7610X or Puerto Rican and Latino Studies 7415X or 7420X or Africana Studies 7020X or 7030X.
 CBSE 7204T and Mathematics 7141T or 7142T or 7143T or 7145T or CBSE 7405T.
-CBSE 7201T and any graduate level course in General Science or 7000-level course in Earth and Environmental Sciences.
-CBSE 7202T and an elective in education: CBSE 7671X.
+Any graduate level course in General Science or 7000-level course in Earth and Environmental Science.
+CBSE 7202T and an elective in education and CBSE 7671X or a course in teaching students with disabilities with permission of the Program Head.
+And CBSE 7214T.
+Any liberal arts course requested by students must be approved by the Program Head.

-CBSE 7214T.

 During the first semester, students must file a program of study approved by the program adviser.
 All courses in the childhood education degree sequence require departmental permission for registration.
 Option (C): 45 credits The following program applies to students who do not hold a New York State Initial Certificate in Early Childhood Education or Childhood Education or Special Subjects or equivalent course work and teaching experience, or who are teaching but do not hold initial certification.
 This program leads to both New York State Initial and Professional Certificates in Childhood Education (grades 1-6).
 Matriculation requirements: